Sofa sleeper or, conversely, sleeper sofa.

 If you encounter a situation where you’re expected to sleep on one of these, you’re best off following the five principles of sleep, as detailed last week.

 With such great options available why do they still sell them at every furniture store?

-They sound good.
-They’re a feature.
-A solution to someone’s problem that everyone expects to come up every once-in-awhile.
+The only logical reason I can come up with is that the idea of them sounds good.
+They’re a feature, a solution to someone’s problem that everyone expects to come up every once-in-awhile.
 That can be the only possible reason.

-If you have to sleep on a sofa sleeper
+But if you absolutely have to sleep on a sofa sleeper for some reason…

 Lay along the top.
 Don’t try to sleep with that bar going down the middle.